FINDING A DOG TRAINER

 Here’s a list of some organisations (in alphabetical order – not in order of any kind of criteria of excellence) I’d suggest are worth checking to get help – all of them have guidelines about who they accept as members which should give you some useful information.
 It does NOT mean all their members are necessarily suitable for your needs, so don’t just assume they will be.
 The older organisations may have members admitted under older, less rigorous, criteria.

 ABTC – the Animal Behaviour and Training Council.
-A newish organisation which brings together on 2 registers (one for training, and one for behaviour) members of a number of organisations.
-However, it is in its infancy and does not include plenty of excellent qualified trainers and behaviourists and does include some people who are not as experienced as one might like. (http://www.abtcouncil.org.uk)
+A newish organisation which brings together members of a number of organisations.
+However, it is in its infancy, its tool for finding trainers very cumbersome and can be very frustrating to navigate (http://www.abtcouncil.org.uk)

 APBC – Association of Pet Behaviour Counsellors (https://www.apbc.org.uk)